SC Sen. Tim Scott opens up in new book about adversity in life and DC politics

 As the only black Republican in the U.S. Senate, South Carolina's Tim Scott walked into the White House painfully aware of the glances he got as he waited to meet with President Donald Trump.

-It was 2017, and Scott had spoken out about Trump's recent comments tied to the deadly white nationalist rally in Charlottesville, Virginia.
+It was 2017, and Scott had spoken out about Trump's recent comments tied to the deadly white nationalist rally in Charlottesville, Va.

 Now, he was waiting to meet with Trump to discuss what happened.